tonysparks/ringhttp/README.md

 * ❌ Clean handling of Out of Memory
     * ❌ OOM for a request
     * ❌ OOM for the server
-* ✅ ~65K Request/Second on single instance (Request Kind: parse Query Params and echo back in JSON on: CPU: Ryzen 5 2600 RAM: 16 GiB)
+* ✅ ~311K Request/Second on single instance (Request Kind: parse Query Params and echo back in JSON on: CPU: Ryzen 5 2600 RAM: 16 GiB)
-* ❌ ~100K Request/Second on single instance (Request Kind: parse Query Params and echo back in JSON)
+    * ✅ Support multi-threading
 * ❌ Do performance tuning
+    * ❌ SIMD for HTTP parsing
+    * ❌ Explore batching opportunities
 * 🔧 Client API
     * ✅ Register routes handlers
     * ✅ Register routes with path templates